-All the details for travel to Madjeski Stadium on Saturday.
+All the details for travel to the Madjeski Stadium on Saturday.

-The Championship is no stranger to clubs with new stadiums built to comply with the Taylor Report and one of the newer additions is Reading’s Madejski Stadium - adjacent to the M4 motorway – is one of those that celebrates its 20th year of existence later this year.
+The Championship is no stranger to clubs with new stadiums built to comply with the Taylor Report and one of the newer additions is Reading’s Madejski Stadium, adjacent to the M4 motorway.

 Historically a club that hovered between divisions three and four, the Royals were promoted to Division One in 1994 and thus became subject to the regulations laid out in the 1990 report.
 Their Elm Park home – where the record attendance of 33,042 was set in an FA Cup game against the Bees in 1927 - was unsuitable to be redeveloped into a modern all-seater, meaning a new site at Smallmead was earmarked and later, in 1998, became the club’s permanent home, named after chairman Sir John Madejski.

 Two decades on from the move, the stadium has hosted both of Reading’s Premier League campaigns, elevating the club to the status of an established second tier club.
 But, since the turn of the millennium, it has also been the home of rugby union side London Irish, who themselves are set to become co-residents of Brentford’s new home at Lionel Road in the next few years.

 Brentford have faced the Royals at the Madejski seven times since it’s opening and have won four of those meetings, the last coming in January 2018 when a single Lasse Vibe strike secured the points.

 The club have received 2,120 tickets for the trip down the M4, with significant discounts for season ticket holders and club members who buy in advance: adult tickets are priced at £20 (£25 non-members), £13 for seniors (£16), Young Person £10 (£13) and juniors £5 (£8).
 A number of family ticket combinations are also available to buy in advance.